Overdrivr/DistantIO/README.md

 It will also generate a coverage report in html format that you can find in the generated htmlcov/ folder.
 Open index.html in a browser to see the coverage results.

+## Protocols
+Two different protocols are used in distantio.
+Serial frames are delimited using flags with a classic byte-stuffing algorithm.
+Frames are fixed-size, because this reduces at lot the constraints on the slave code.

+The second protocol is the core of distantio and defines what is contained in a delimited frame.
+Each frames carries a 16 bits CRC (Cyclic Redundancy Check) to ensure the received value was not corrupted during transport or processing.

+Protocols are defined in serial_protocols_definition.xlsx

 ## Furure work for slave-side
 * C++ implementation